WCHN/CTseg/README.md

 The algorithm requires that the following packages are on the MATLAB path:
 * **SPM12:** Download from https://www.fil.ion.ucl.ac.uk/spm/software/spm12/.
+* **Shoot toolbox:** Add Shoot folder from the toolbox directory of the SPM source code.
+* **Longitudinal toolbox:** Add Longitudinal folder from the toolbox directory of the SPM source code.
-* **diffeo-segment:** Download (or clone) from https://github.com/WTCN-computational-anatomy-group/diffeo-segment.
+* **Multi-Brain toolbox:** Download (or clone) from https://github.com/WTCN-computational-anatomy-group/diffeo-segment.
-* **auxiliary-functions:** Download (or clone) from https://github.com/WTCN-computational-anatomy-group/auxiliary-functions.

 ## Example